The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The rules on remittance changed from 6 April 2008, when it became both more complex and more expensive to utilise the remittance basis.
 The rules changed again on 6 April 2013 as the abolition of the concept of ordinary residence meant that certain people who had been able to use the remittance basis were no longer able to do so (subject to transitional rules).

-This guidance note introduces the remittance basis of taxation and explains what ‘remittance basis’ means.
+This guidance note introduces the remittance basis of taxation that can be accessed by certain UK resident individuals and explains what ‘remittance basis’ means.
 For details of who can qualify for the remittance basis, see the following guidance notes as appropriate:

-This guidance note discusses the legislation which applied from 6 April 2008 only.
+This guidance note discusses the legislation which applies from 6 April 2008 only.
 For the earlier rules and transitional provisions, see RDRM36000–RDRM36470.

 For commentary on the earlier rules, please click here for the pdf extract from Tolley’s Income Tax 2012/13: